AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 ##### Tiling With Individual Blockchains

-\todo{write out - Tiled 3-Simplexes}

 A 3-simplex (which has 4 chains) is the least populous simplex that may be tiled with a valence of 3.
-The result of this is shown in \autoref{fig:tiled-3-simplexes} and is equivalent to a tiling of individual blockchains.
+The result of this is shown in \autoref{fig:tiled-3-simplexes} and is equivalent to a tiling of individual blockchains (a single-chain tiling).
 This configuration still has $O(n)$ scalability.

-- practicality of security: inter-tile confirmations take longer b/c there are fewer blockchains in each tile.
-- potentially more brittle b/c confirmations take longer to propagate --- easier doublespend mb?
-- much lower capacity *in terms of blockchains*, i.e., to reach equivalent capacity to a simplex-tiling (where each tile has hundreds of chains) the furthest distance between chains increases.
-This has negative feedback loops WRT security/confirmation speed/brittleness.

 \begin{figure}
 \centering